aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 The AWS CDK stacks for this repository include configuration parameters that you can customize.
 Some of these settings, such as instance type, affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you use.
 Prices are subject to change.

-Tip: After you deploy the repository, create AWS Cost and Usage Reports to track costs associated with the Quick Start.
+Tip: After you deploy the repository, create AWS Cost and Usage Reports to track costs associated with the guidance with sample code.
 These reports deliver billing metrics to an S3 bucket in your account.
 They provide cost estimates based on usage throughout each month and aggregate the data at the end of the month.
 For more information, see [What are AWS Cost and Usage Reports?](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html)

 This application doesn’t require any software license or AWS Marketplace subscription.